Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/js/address.md

 #### Arguments

 - addresses (required):
-  - `String`: A single string containing a legacy, cash or slp address.
+  - `string`: A single string containing a legacy, cash or slp address.
   - `Array` of strings: Array with maximum of 20 legacy, cash or slp addresses.

 #### Result